 5.3 Notification.
 Notice of an annual meeting or any special meeting of TSAE members shall be sent through the mail or electronic means to each member not less than ten (10) nor more than forty (40) days before the meeting date.

 5.4 Postponement of Meetings.
 The Board of Directors may postpone any annual or special meeting for cause.

 BOARD OF DIRECTORS

 6.2 Number of and Qualifications for Directors.
 Any TSAE member in good standing shall be eligible for nomination.
-The Board of Directors shall consist of four (4) officers (the Immediate Past Chair, Chair, Chair-Elect, and President), plus 15 directors.
+The Board of Directors shall consist of four (4) officers (the Immediate Past Chair, Chair, Chair-Elect, and Executive Director), plus 15 directors.
 Those directors will be made up of eleven (11) elected directors from the Association Executive member categories, plus four (4) elected members from the Affiliate category.
 At least two (2) members of the Board of Directors shall be from cities other than Austin.
-The President shall serve without vote.
+The Executive Director shall serve without vote.